jerry871002/bsi-pt/docs/index.md

 `[NUM_EPISODES]` defines the length of each game, and `[NUM_RUNS]` defines the number of games to run.

 The value of `[NUM_RUNS]` is quite large in the paper (200,000 runs) since we want to ensure the results are statistically significant.
 We set the default of `[NUM_RUNS]` to 1,000 in the project.
-However, it still requires tens of minutes to complete.
+However, it still requires a few minutes to complete.
 For a quick run, it's recommended to set it to a smaller number (e.g. 10).
+However, please note that the results may be quite unstable with a small number of runs.

 The raw data will be stored in `src/data/` in `.pkl` format.
 The figures will be generated from those data and stored in `src/fig/`, then the data points in the figures will be stored in CSV format in `src/csv/`.